ibeach/ibeach.github.io/_pages/bug_photos.md

 permalink: /bug_photos/
 ---

-Here are some nice photos of bugs.
+Here are some photos that I took of bugs.

 <table>
 	<tr>